Meta Discovery: Learning to Discover Novel Classes given Very Limited Data: Complexity Analysis

 \section{Complexity Analysis}

 We give a brief analysis of time complexity for each algorithm.
-As MEDI-MAML and MEDI-PRO are two-step methods, we first analyze the sampling algorithm CATA, and then analyze the main parts of MEDI-MAML and MEDI-PRO. \paragraph{CATA}The time complexity of CATA is $O(E*D/B*T)$, where $F$ is number of training tasks, $E$ is number of epochs, $D$ is size of dataset, $B$ is meta batch size, and T is the time complexity of each iteration.
+As MM and MP are two-step methods, we first analyze the sampling algorithm CATA, and then analyze the main parts of MM and MP. \paragraph{CATA}The time complexity of CATA is $O(E*D/B*T)$, where $F$ is number of training tasks, $E$ is number of epochs, $D$ is size of dataset, $B$ is meta batch size, and T is the time complexity of each iteration.
 We can future decompose $O(T)=O(L*n)$, where $L$ is the average time complexity of each layer, and $n$ is number of layers.
 Then, we can decompose $O(L)=O(M*N*K^2*H*W)$, where $M$ and $N$ are numbers of channels of input and output, $K$ is size of convolutional kernel, and $H$ and $W$ are height and weight of feature space.

-\paragraph{MEDI-MAML (Main part)}The time complexity of MEDI-MAML is $O(F*E*D/B*T)$, where $F$ is number of training tasks, $E$ is number of epochs, $D$ is size of dataset, $B$ is meta batch size, and T is the time complexity of each iteration.
+\paragraph{MM (Main part)}The time complexity of MM is $O(F*E*D/B*T)$, where $F$ is number of training tasks, $E$ is number of epochs, $D$ is size of dataset, $B$ is meta batch size, and T is the time complexity of each iteration.
 We can future decompose $O(T)=O(L*n)$, where $L$ is the average time complexity of each layer, and $n$ is number of layers.
 Then, we can decompose $O(L)=O(M*N*K^2*H*W)$, where $M$ and $N$ are numbers of channels of input and output, $K$ is size of convolutional kernel, and $H$ and $W$ are height and weight of feature space.

-\paragraph{MEDI-PRO (Main part)}The time complexity of MEDI-PRO is $O(F*E*D/B*T)$, where $F$ is number of training tasks, $E$ is number of epochs, $D$ is size of dataset, $B$ is meta batch size, and T is the time complexity of each iteration.
+\paragraph{MP (Main part)}The time complexity of MP is $O(F*E*D/B*T)$, where $F$ is number of training tasks, $E$ is number of epochs, $D$ is size of dataset, $B$ is meta batch size, and T is the time complexity of each iteration.
 We can future decompose $O(T)=O(L*n)$, where $L$ is the average time complexity of each layer, and $n$ is number of layers.
 Then, we can decompose $O(L)=O(M*N*K^2*H*W)$, where $M$ and $N$ are numbers of channels of input and output, $K$ is size of convolutional kernel, and $H$ and $W$ are height and weight of feature space.